-Piano version of one of the most unique and interesting keyboard parts in rock history…
+Piano version of one of the most unique and harmonically fascinating keyboard parts in rock history…

 …composed and constructed by Pete Townshend using some very inventive harmonic interplay along with some electronic wizardry in the studio.

 Watch Frank Play on the Piano…